Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 **Public:**
 **isActive**
 It shows, that the actual game object is active or not.
-If not, the `ObjectManager` will not call the components of the game object.
+If not, the `ComponentManager` will not call the components of the game object.
 ```cpp
 bool isActive;
 ```